ready4-dev/ready4web/content/en/docs/Software/Executables/Programs/index.md

 ready4 programs can be used for the following purposes:

 -   to [reproduce](/docs/getting-started/concepts/reproducible-replicable-generalisable/) a study analysis, in which case you will need access to the original study data, and may also need to modify the program to specify the path to this data from your machine;
--   to replicate a study analysis (ie to apply the study algorithm to similar but different input data \[this can be a new sample from the same population or, if used for demonstration purposes, fake data representative of the original study dataset\]), in which case you will need to modify the program to specify the path to this data; and
+-   to replicate a study analysis (ie to apply the study algorithm to similar but different input data $$this can be a new sample from the same population or, if used for demonstration purposes, fake data representative of the original study dataset$$), in which case you will need to modify the program to specify the path to this data; and
 -   to [transfer](/docs/getting-started/concepts/transferable/) a study analysis, in which case you use the program as a template to be modified to reflect key differences between the original study and your study.

 ## Current ready4 programs